Ian Skelly

 Ian Skelly is a British writer, continuity announcer and BBC radio presenter.
 Born in Manchester, he grew up in West Lancashire and studied at Birmingham City University.

 Broadcasting career

-He started to work for the BBC in Birmingham in the late 1980s before joining BBC Radio 3.
-Skelly has appeared on Radio 3 in concert broadcasts, BBC Proms and on shows like Breakfast and In Tune.
-In 2018 Skelly became presenter of the morning show Essential Classics.
+Skelly started to work for the BBC in Birmingham in the late 1980s before joining BBC Radio 3.
+He has appeared on Radio 3 in concert broadcasts, BBC Proms and on shows like Breakfast and In Tune.
+In 2018, he became presenter of the morning show Essential Classics.
 It was announced that he would leave the show in March 2021 to become one of the presenters of Afternoon Concert.